i-aldarmaki/ibrahim.github.io/README.md

 I am currently working as a researcher in the Natural Language Processnig (NLP) department at Mohamed bin Zayed University of Artificial Intelligence (MBZUAI).
 I recently graduated with a bachelors degree in Electronics and Electrical Engineering (EEE).
 My research experience spanned across various fields and locations.
 I have previously worked in signal processing and deep learning within the Institute for Imaging, Data, and Communications (IDCOM) at the University of Edinburgh.
 I also worked in planetary and atmospheric physics at Mohammed Bin Rashid Space Centre (MBRSC) within the Emirates Mars Mission science team.

-Today, large amounts of data are being collected from everywhere.
-I’m interested in the way we can extract information from these data and how these algorithms are capable of doing this.
-I’m also interested in applying these techniques in solving a wide range of problems.
-My primary focus is on information associated with physical systems, although my expertise extends beyond that.
-I am currently working on two research projects (refer to the details below), with the intention of publishing them in the near future.
+Today, large amounts of data are being generated from everywhere, and I am invested in understanding how we can reliably extract information from these sources.
+My focus lies in developing machine learning and deep learning algorithms that can process time-series, numerical, and categorical (and more!) data to solve a variety of problems.

 ### Current Research:
 I am currently working on these research projects: